shirok/Gauche-tk/README.md

 This runs the event loop in a separate thread, enabling you to keep working in REPL prompt.

+In Tcl/Tk, the `button .b` command creates a new command `.b`, which can be subsequently used to change the button's behavior and queries its attributes.
+In Scheme, you need to use `tk-call` command.
+The following code first queries the current text value of the button, then change it.

+    (tk-call '.b 'cget :text)
+    (tk-call '.b 'configure :text "Don't click me")

 ## Graceful termination